section 5.4 companion and outline

 Its role is to respond to the interrupt.
 This thread will execute until

-The ISR corresponds to the third argument of pthread_create()
+The ISR corresponds to the third argument of pthread_create(), so

 it must conform with that prototype.
 For instance, a valid ISR function